wesbos/es6-articles/17 - Additional String Improvements.md

-The String type in ES6 have come with **four new methods** that are really handy, help us write a little bit more readable code, as well as reduce our reliance on using regular expressions, or RegExp, for certain things.
+The String type in ES6 has come with **four new methods** that are really handy, help us write a little bit more readable code, as well as reduce our reliance on using regular expressions, or RegExp, for certain things.

 ### .startsWith() and .endsWith()